Die Hard (franchise): Cancelled sixth film

 In July 2018, di Bonaventura submitted an updated treatment titled McClane, further confirming that the storyline was similar in stature to The Godfather Part 2: featuring elements of McClane's and Holly's characters in the 1970s, intermixed with their present-day counterparts.
-The following month, Wiseman stated that pre-production on the new film should start "...fairly soon, no dates" once the script has been completed.
+The following month, Wiseman said that pre-production on the new film should start "...fairly soon, no dates" once the script has been completed.
 Tobey Maguire (son in-law of then-NBCUniversal Chairman Ronald Meyer) joined the production team in late Summer.
 By December, di Bonaventura handed in yet another draft, this time without input from Willis.
 Production designer Carol Uraneck, who was hired that September, later left the project by the close of the year.
-Between February and April 2019, the production team made revisions to the writing, but insinuated that the project, though supposedly moving forward, is on the studio's backburner.
+Between February and April 2019, the production team made revisions to the writing, but insinuated that the project, though supposedly moving forward, was on the studio's backburner.
 It has been hinted that Samuel L. Jackson could reprise his role as Zeus.
-Actress Mary Elizabeth Winstead said that she would be interested in returning as Lucy Gennero-McClane, but later intimated doubt that, due to scheduling, the film would ever get made.
+Actress Mary Elizabeth Winstead said that she was interested in returning as Lucy Gennero-McClane, but later intimated doubt that, due to scheduling, the film would ever get made.

 The acquisition of 20th Century Fox by Disney resulted in a production hiatus in August 2019.
-Wiseman was then dealt to Lionsgate to direct pictures in the John Wick universe. di Bonaventura stated in a July 2021 interview that the McClane project is "not happening" as a further consequence.
+Wiseman was then dealt to Lionsgate to direct pictures in the John Wick franchise. di Bonaventura stated in a July 2021 interview that the McClane project is "not happening" as a further consequence.
 Die Hard was removed from the Fox imprint indefinitely.
 In lieu of companies-wide reorganization, the media giants (Disney, Comcast) are said to be rebooting the property for streaming on Hulu or Netflix.

-Willis had taken roles that featured the "Die Hard scenario" or implied its namefellow in a number of direct-to-video movies since the release of DH5 (filmography).
-After confirmation of a DH6 cancellation and the wrap of production on the film Detective Knight: Rogue, Willis's family announced that he had been diagnosed with aphasia and paused his career.
-In July 2022, he was videographed on the lot at Fox headquarters, the very same location of the set of DH1, to mark that film's anniversary.
-This footage was shared by his wife on her social media.
-It was announced on February 16, 2023, that Willis had been diagnosed with frontotemporal dementia, but still hoping to do more acting.
+Willis had taken roles that featured the "Die Hard scenario" or implied its namefellow in a number of direct-to-video films since the release of A Good Day to Die Hard.
+After confirmation of the potential sixth Die Hard film's cancellation and the wrap of production on the film Detective Knight: Rogue, Willis' family announced that he had been diagnosed with aphasia and paused his career.
+In July 2022, he was videographed on the lot at Fox headquarters, the very same location of the set of Die Hard, to mark the film's anniversary.
+This footage was shared by his wife Emma Heming Willis on social media.
+By February 2023, Willis was diagnosed with frontotemporal dementia and his family announced his retirement from acting, ruling out any future return as McClane.